taddallas/metacom/README.md

 ### Install
-Either install from [CRAN](http://cran.r-project.org/web/packages/metacom/index.html), or directly from GitHub using the code below.
+Either install from [CRAN]( http://cran.r-project.org/package=metacom), or directly from GitHub using the code below.
 Note that GitHub is the development version of the package, which may or may not differ from what's on CRAN.
-Currently, the GitHub version relies on the development version of `vegan`.
-The download instructions below also download the new `vegan`, which is a solid upgrade.

 ```r